smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 I keep these files in GitHub.
 I browse and edit them either in VS Code locally or via the GitHub web interface.

-This chage has a lot of benefits for me and I am happy to be done with OneNote.
+This change has a lot of benefits for me and I am happy to be done with OneNote.
 One thing I love is the transparency and portability of the file format.
 OneNote stores things in a complex propriety format that makes migrating your files very difficult.